yilundu/crl/README.md

 ## Pretrained Weights

-The pretrained CRL model from matterport can be downloaded from [here](https://www.dropbox.com/s/gwxm4x4a1fnloz2/curiosity_pointnav_pretrain.16.pth?dl=0)
+The pretrained CRL model from Matterport3D can be downloaded from [here](https://www.dropbox.com/s/gwxm4x4a1fnloz2/curiosity_pointnav_pretrain.16.pth?dl=0)

 ## Citing Our Paper